Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Introduction

-In this work, we extend our original framework~(\cite{valderrama2022tapir}) by integrating pixel-wise recognition of instruments to achieve the highest level of spatial recognition granularity.
-For this purpose, we transformed our original instrument detection annotations into detailed instrument segmentation annotations.
-Hence, we introduce a new instrument segmentation task in our dataset and a fully instance-based evaluation benchmark that aligns more closely with the practical needs of surgical scene analysis.
-Additionally, we augment our dataset with five new fully annotated videos, and we have established specific training, validation, and testing splits with per-task metrics for benchmarking.
-The newly annotated videos form the test set, while the previous videos are the training set divided into two explicitly defined folds for a two-fold cross-validation process.
-We curate and revise all our annotations to eliminate noise and inconsistencies, ensuring the highest level of data integrity.
-Our extension in data accounts for more than a 55\% increase in data size and annotation over the initial PSI-AVA dataset.
-This advanced version of our framework is called the Holistic and Multi-Granular Surgical Scene Understanding of Prostatectomies (GraSP) dataset.
-Table~\ref{tab:datasets} shows the contributions of our benchmark compared to previous literature.
-The discussed improvements make our benchmark the first publicly available in the robotic surgery domain with a multi-task approach and an instrument instance segmentation task using real in-patient surgical data on human subjects.
-To our knowledge, GraSP is the first Endoscopic Vision framework to consider multiple long and short-term tasks in their most fine-grained form.
+In this work, we extend our original framework by integrating an instrument instance segmentation task to achieve the highest level of spatial granularity.
+Additionally, we augment our dataset with five new fully annotated videos, curate all our annotations, and define specific data splits and metrics for benchmarking.
+Our extension in data accounts for more than a 55\% increase in data size and annotation over the initial PSI-AVA dataset~(\cite{valderrama2022tapir}).
+We call this advanced framework the Holistic and Multi-\textbf{Gra}nular \textbf{S}urgical Scene Understanding of \textbf{P}rostatectomies (GraSP) dataset.
+These improvements make our benchmark the first publicly available in the robotic surgery domain to include phase and step annotations and an instrument instance segmentation task using real human in-patient surgical data.
+To our knowledge, GraSP is the first EV framework to consider multiple long and short-term tasks in their most fine-grained form.